 This grilled island chicken is some of the juiciest, most flavorful chicken around, and is perfect for those warm grilling months!

-Let’s welcome in the weekend with perhaps one of the simplest and most delicious chicken recipes I’ve tried in awhile.
+This grilled chicken is perhaps one of the simplest and most delicious chicken recipes I’ve ever tried.

 I have served it with everything from these sweet potato skewers (also grilled) and corn on the cob, to this Zucchini Mozzarella Medley, to this Black Bean and Corn Quinoa Salad, to this stuffed zucchini.
 You can serve just about anything with this chicken.